Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 <figcaption>Listing 4.
 Example wheel variant filenames, with a fallback regular wheel, in order of preference</figcaption>
 </figure>

 Such a setup provides for a graceful fallback.
-When you are using an older CUDA version, the top variants are filtered out and the lower variants are used.
+Depending on your exact CUDA version, the top variants can be filtered out, and the lower variants will be used instead.
 If you don't have a compatible CUDA runtime at all, the fallback CPU wheel is used.
 So far, so good.

-However, consider a system with an older package manager that does not support variants.
+However, consider a system with an older package manager version that does not support variants.
 Independently of the presence of CUDA runtime, all variant wheels are ignored there, and the CPU-only fallback is installed.
 However, this is not the most optimal solution.
 Prior to introducing variants,